HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 ### Adding SSO in Iris

-1. Create a login page in Iris and add the below code in form init.
-Ensure the Iris is connected to the Foundry app which contains the above SSO configurations.
-For more information on how to create an App refer to [Volt MX Iris setup and configuration](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Iris/voltmxIrisFundamentals.html)
+1. Create a login page in Iris and add the following code in form init.
+Ensure the Iris is connected to the Foundry application which contains the SSO configurations.
+For more information on how to create an application, refer to [Volt MX Iris setup and configuration](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Iris/voltmxIrisFundamentals.html){target="_blank"}.

     ```
       if(!VMXFoundry) return;